MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Utility/Import-PSSession.md

 The **Import-PSSession** cmdlet imports commands , such as cmdlets, functions, and aliases, from a PSSession on a local or remote computer into the current session.
 You can import any command that the Get-Command cmdlet can find in the PSSession.

-Use an **Import-PSSession** command to import commands from a customized shell, such as a Microsoft Exchange Server shell, or from a session that includes Windows PowerShell modules and snap-ins or other elements that are not in the current session.
+Use an **Import-PSSession** command to import commands from a customized shell, such as a Microsoft Exchange Server shell, or from a session that includes PowerShell modules and snap-ins or other elements that are not in the current session.

 To import commands, first use the New-PSSession cmdlet to create a PSSession.
 Then, use the **Import-PSSession** cmdlet to import the commands.